ShravanAkula/LR_Jmeter_Converter/README.md

 **How to use the converter:**

-Download the zip file,
+1	Download the zip file.
-Unzip to any desired location.
+2. Unzip to any desired location.
-Run “LR_Parsing.exe”
+3. Run “LR_Parsing.exe”
-Provide absolute path to the Loadrunner script
+4. Provide absolute path to the Loadrunner script
-Provide a location to save the logs and converted file.
+5. Provide a location to save the logs and converted file.
-Converted requests are saved to “converted_lines.log” And the jmx is saved as output.jmx.
+6. Converted requests are saved to “converted_lines.log”, the jmx is saved as output.jmx.

 **NOTE: warning/Errors will be displayed on the console and will not be saved to file**